 And if you have read until here, get relaxed and grab a cup of coffee because now we are going to look at the brighter side of life where we can manage all the above-mentioned stress factors.
 How?

 How to Manage Stress as a Software Testing Professional

 Method #1: Understand priorities

 A login page with a seemingly critical bug is more important to test than checking the spelling of web page content.
 I am not saying something is less important but the priority matters here.
 If you have multiple tasks to be performed, then don’t jump and start everything because it will only make a mess of it.
 Start with one task by defining priorities and once that is done take the other task in hand.

 The key is not to prioritize what’s on your schedule but to schedule your priorities – Stephen Covey

 Method #2: Learn to Say NO

 You are a human being and not a machine.
-You cannot do everything and the asking person should understand that.
-If not, learn to say NO. Do not try to please everyone by accepting all tasks and increasing your workload.
-Understand your priorities and available time and make the other people understand why you are saying no to them.
+You cannot do everything and the person asking you should understand that.
+If not, learn to say NO. Do not try to please everyone by accepting all the tasks and increasing your workload.
+Understand your priorities & the time available and then make the other people understand why you are saying “NO” to them.

 It’s only by saying “NO” that you can concentrate on the things that are really important – Steve Jobs